sockeqwe/website-old/_posts/2014-09-15-fragmentargs.md

 Developing for Android is sometimes painful.
 You have to write lot of code to do simple things like setting up a Fragment.
 Fortunately java supports a powerful tool: **Annotation Processors**

+> This post is part of a series of posts about useful annotation processors like [ParcelablePlease](http://hannesdorfmann.com/android/parcelableplease) or [AnnotatedAdapter](http://hannesdorfmann.com/android/annotatedadapter)

 The Problem with Fragments is that you have to set arguments (the parameters) for a fragment to make them work correctly.
 Many new android developers that write the first fragment do something like this:
 {% highlight java %}
 public class MyFragment extends Fragment {